Bachelor degree and admission to Master Vitality & Ageing

 writes a scientific essay using the major principles of writing

-acquires skills in writing structured, concise, professional documents in English
+acquires skill in writing structured, concise, professional documents in English

-obtains communication skills that allow him/her to write and present coherently and convincingly, while applying modern presentation and writing principles
+has obtained communication skills that allow him/her to write and present coherently and convincingly while taking into account modern presentation and writing principles

 Mode of instruction